MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 For Linux distributions with `dnf`, such as RHEL 8/9 or CentOS Stream 8/9, there are RPM packages for Azure CLI.

 > [!WARNING]
-> Azure CLI 2.39.0 (released on 08/02/2022) is the last version supported on RHEL 7 and Centos 7.
-You may continue to use historical versions of Azure CLI on these systems, but there will be no further updates or bug fixes from Microsoft.
-RHEL 7 and Centos 7 will will continue to receive security fixes as long as the dependencies are supported.
+> Azure CLI 2.39.0 (released on 08/02/2022) is the last version supported on RHEL 7 and Centos 7 and will continue to receive security fixes until the end of life of the operating systems.
+Microsoft will not provide any other updates or bug fixes on this version.
 >
 > Azure CLI and the Linux [Install script](https://learn.microsoft.com/cli/azure/install-azure-cli-linux?pivots=script) will continue to be developed and supported by Microsoft.
 Packages provided by Red Hat and CentOS repositories are maintained and supported by their respective distributions.